 “Open government” is one of those bumper sticker phrases with which nearly everyone agrees.
 But what does open government really mean?
 And what difference does it actually make?

-of an impending “regulatory tsunami” that “poses … the single biggest challenge to jobs, our global competitiveness, and the future of American enterprise.”
+The U.S. Chamber of Commerce has warned of an impending “regulatory tsunami” that “poses … the single biggest challenge to jobs, our global competitiveness, and the future of American enterprise.”
 But how many new regulations do federal agencies actually have in the works?

 As the Obama Administration seeks to reduce the regulatory burden on businesses (see related The Regulatory Review essay), the dollar value its regulatory agencies place on human life has garnered considerable attention.

 In his speech before the US Chamber of Commerce yesterday, President Obama reminded his audience that he has ordered federal agencies to fix or repeal any “regulations that are needlessly stifling job creation and economic growth.”
 But Obama’s order – officially known as Executive Order 13,563 – did more than order a government-wide review of existing regulations.
 It also contained language reiterating that federal agencies can consider the values of “equity” and “distributive impacts” when developing new regulations.